Marva (raga): Rasa

 Bor characterizes Marwa as "heroic".
 In ragamala paintings Malav (see history) is often pictured as lovers walking towards the bed-chamber.

 Marwa is also characterised as quiet, contemplative, representing gentle love.
 According to Kaufmann is the overall mood defined by the sunset in India, which approaches fast and this "onrushing darkness awakes in many observers a feeling of anxiety and solemn expectation".

-Puṇḍarika Viṭṭhala describes as follows:" The king at war always worship Maravi, whose face shines like the moon and who has long tresses of hair.
-With moist eyes, faintly smiling, she is adorned skillfully with sweet smelling flowers of different varieties.
-Her complexion gleams like gold; she is attired in red and her eyes are like those of a fawn.
-She is the elder sister of Mewar.
-In Marwa Ni and Ga are sharp, Sa is the graha and amsa and Ri and Dha are the nyasa".
+Puṇḍarika Viṭṭhala (16th century) describes as follows: